 Lamp Power: Select Lamp Power from the System menu to adjust the lamp output level.
-You can choose to run the lamp as bright as possible (260W) or you can choose the default, Economy (230W) setting.
+You can choose to run the lamp as bright as possible (260W; this is the default setting) or you can choose the Economy (230W) setting.
 Generally, lower lamp output prolongs the life of the lamp, but decreases brightness.
 This setting is per source, not global, so it can be saved like other user settings.

 Blank Screen: Select Blank Screen from the System menu to choose the color of the blank screen that appears when no source signal is present.
-The options are Logo, Black, Blue and White.
+The options are Black, Blue and White.
 The default is Black.

-Auto Power Off: Set Auto Power Off to On to have the PD7170 turn itself off after 20 minutes of inactivity (no source signal present).
+Auto Power Off: Set Auto Power Off to On to have the LS-7 turn itself off after 20 minutes of inactivity (no source signal present).